UKVCAS: Guide for Applicants

 You can upload your documents to the UKVCAS website through the online upload portal.
 You will need to log in to your account and individually upload and submit each relevant document.
 Please ensure that each document is less than 6MB in size and in PDF, JPG, or PNG format.

-If you pay for the Document Scanning Service in advance or have booked an appointment at an Enhanced Service Point, you do not need to upload documents to the UKVCAS website.
+If you pay for the Document Scanning Service in advance, you do not need to upload documents to the UKVCAS website.
 Instead, you will bring all documents to your biometrics appointment which will then be digitally scanned, uploaded, and submitted alongside your application by a UKVCAS employee.

 When will I get a decision on my application?